molily/molily.de/_posts/2017-11-02-angular-typescript-rxjs.md

 In this post I’d like to share my experience with web development technologies I’ve encountered recently.
 I won’t give you a thorough introduction to these technologies, only describe my personal viewpoint.

+By the way: In 2021, I have published an **[online book on testing Angular applications](/testing-angular/)**.
+A comprehensive guide to make Angular applications more robust with automated testing.

 ## Back story: Backbone, Chaplin, React

 I’m developing websites since the late 1990s, and today I’m a mostly writing front-end code with a focus on JavaScript.
 I’ve never actively chosen to become a “JavaScript expert”.
 Ten years ago I was a regular in the German [Selfhtml Forum](https://forum.selfhtml.org/).
 When JavaScript gained traction in the wake of “Ajax”, more JavaScript questions were posted and I tried to answer them.
 By looking into other people’s problems, I’ve learned the depths and shallows of JavaScript.